SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Abstract

 \section{Abstract}

-Ensuring synthesizability in generative small molecule design remains a major challenge.
-While recent developments in synthesizable molecule generation have demonstrated promising results, these efforts have been largely confined to 2D molecular graph representations, limiting the ability to perform geometry-based conditional generation.
+Synthesizability remains a critical bottleneck in generative molecular design.
+While recent advances have addressed synthesizability in 2D graphs, extending these constraints to 3D for geometry-based conditional generation remains largely unexplored.
 In this work, we present \textsc{\ours} (Synthesizable Co-Generation), a single framework that combines simultaneous masked graph diffusion and flow matching for synthesizable 3D molecule generation. \textsc{\ours} samples from the joint distribution of molecular building blocks, chemical reactions, and atomic coordinates.
-To train the model, we curated \ourdata, a dataset containing over 600K synthesis‑aware building block graphs and 3.3M conformers. \textsc{\ours} achieves state-of-the-art performance in unconditional small molecule graph and conformer generation, and the model delivers competitive performance in zero-shot molecular linker design for protein ligand generation in drug discovery.
-Overall, this multimodal formulation represents a foundation for future applications enabled by non-autoregressive molecular generation, including analog expansion, lead optimization, and direct structure conditioning.
+To train the model, we curated \ourdata, a dataset family containing over 1.2M synthesis‑aware building block graphs and 7.5M conformers. \textsc{\ours} achieves state-of-the-art performance in unconditional small molecule graph and conformer co-generation.
+For protein ligand generation in drug discovery, the amortized model delivers superior performance in both molecular linker design and pharmacophore-conditioned generation across diverse targets without relying on any scoring functions.
+Overall, this multimodal non-autoregressive formulation represents a foundation for a range of molecular design applications, including analog expansion, lead optimization, and direct \textit{de novo} design.